FusionCache/docs/docs/install/install.md

 <br/>

 {: .important}
->- There is not an installer for Windows but package may work in WSL2 but this has not been tested
+>- There is not a Windows build but it may work in WSL2, though this has not been tested

 <br/>